mnkvsoft/ArgValidation/README.md

 ## Complete list of validation methods

--s is labeled *simple validation methods.*
+-s is labeled *short validation methods.*
-*Simple validation method* is a validation method that does not require additional parameters for validation, except for the validated argument itself.
+*Short validation method* is a validation method that does not require additional parameters for validation, except for the validated argument itself.
 Methods are available directly by calling the class `Arg`.